Shahnawaz Mohammed | October 7th, 2021

 What is Unsubscribe Rate?

-Higher the unsubscribe rate, lower your email deliverability, and domain reputation leading to ISP or email service providers like Gmail and Yahoo marking you as Spam.
+The higher the unsubscribe rate, the lower your email deliverability and domain reputation, leading to ISPs or email service providers like Gmail and Yahoo marking you as spam.
 A spike in this number helps you understand which campaigns are working and which aren’t.

 How to Calculate Unsubscribe Rate?